jamesballaro/quantum_circuit_cli/README.md

 │── README.md                # Documentation
 ```

-Developed as a university project as an exercise in learning basic quantum computing concepts and core OOP in C++ principles.
+Developed as a project whilst at The University of Manchester as an exercise in learning basic quantum computing concepts and core OOP in C++ principles.